-Church of England Dioceses are complex organisations, each with a unique history and Christian mission at the heart of what it does.
-Diocese expect the best advice to assist them to operate as effectively as possible and to allow them to implement new initiatives, whilst at the same time effectively furthering the mission of the Church of England and the Dioceses' own mission.
+Church of England Dioceses are complex organisations, each with a unique history and mission at the heart of what it does.
+Each constituent part of a Diocese from the Board of Finance to the Deanery Synod to Parochial Church Councils will need access to legal advice.
+We provide commercially focussed, pragmatic advice which is sensitive to the Church of England's specific context, aims and objectives.
+We work with our clients to allow them to operate as effectively as possible, allowing them to successfully further the mission of the Church of England within the Diocese and beyond.

 We have significant experience of advising Dioceses and their constituent bodies, including Diocesan Boards of Finance and their committees and subsidiaries, synods, clergy and lay workers, parochial church councils, church officers and parishioners.

 We can provide expert legal advice across the full range of legal services required by each part of a Diocese, including specialist ecclesiastical law services required of a Diocesan Registrar.

 Our specialist lawyers are knowledgeable and understand the interplay between secular law and ecclesiastical and Canon law.
 We provide prompt, practical and pragmatic advice, which is sensitive to the specific roles and relationships within the Church of England and other relevant pastoral considerations